msfrq8/openIAE/IAE/developer_resources/Using_SAM_web_services.md

 * ```startDate``` & ```endDate``` (Maximum search time allowed between startDate and endDate is 24 hours.)
 * ```registrationStatus```

 The web service returns the Entity Management Record in XML format for you to consume into your local system.
-The Entity Management record has four areas:
+The Entity Management record has four areas:<br>
 * ```coreData```<br>
 * ```assertions```<br>
 * ```repsAndCerts``` (Representations and Certifications)<br>